zhaojun-sh/dcrm-netstats/README.md

 sudo npm install -g pm2
 ```

-* Create an app.json file in the local directory of eth-netstats:
+* Create an app.json file in the local directory of etsc-netstats:
 ```json[
   {
     "name"        : "etsc-netstats",